-- 33. A number of strategies are in place to enable effective pupils' transition.
-These include: - A planned introduction programme is delivered from Sspring term to support transfer for pupils starting school in September.
-Other year groups undergo weekly afternoon sessions visiting their new classes during the summer term - Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine. - If pupils are transferring from another setting, the previous school records will be requested immediately and a meeting set up with parents to identify and reduce any concerns. - The transition programme in place for pupils moving to secondary schools provides a number of opportunities for pupils and parents to meet staff in the new school.
+32. A number of strategies are in place to enable effective pupils' transition.
+These include:

+• A planned introduction programme is delivered from Spring term to support transfer for pupils starting school in September.
+Other year groups undergo afternoon sessions visiting their new classes during the summer term

+• Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine.

+• If pupils are transferring from another setting, the previous school records will be requested immediately and a meeting set up with parents to identify and reduce any concerns.

+• The transition programme in place for pupils moving to secondary schools provides a number of opportunities for pupils and parents to meet staff in the new school.
 These opportunities are further enhanced for pupils with SEND through arranging pre-visits for the most vulnerable children.

-- The annual review in Y5 for pupils with a statement of educational need or an EHCP begins the process where parents are supported to make decisions regarding secondary school choice. - Parents will be encouraged to consider options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information provided is comprehensive but accessible. - For pupils transferring to local schools, the Inclusion Leaders (SENDCos) of both schools will meet to discuss the needs of pupils with SEN in order to ensure a smooth transition. - The records of pupils who leave the school mid-phase will be transferred within as soon as possible after notification from the school to which the child has transferred.
+• The annual review in Y5 for pupils with a statement of educational need or an EHCP begins the process where parents are supported to make decisions regarding secondary school choice.

+• Parents will be encouraged to consider options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information provided is comprehensive but accessible.

+• For pupils transferring to local schools, the Inclusion Leaders (SENDCos) of both schools will meet to discuss the needs of pupils with SEN in order to ensure a smooth transition.

+• The records of pupils who leave the school mid-phase will be transferred within as soon as possible after notification from the school to which the child has transferred.

+• Vulnerable children have Transition passports to support in their transition between Year groups.